fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/Remove-AzureRmLoadBalancerInboundNatRuleConfig.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmLoadBalancerInboundNatRuleConfig** cmdlet removes an inbound network address translation (NAT) rule configuration from an azure_2 load balancer.
+The **Remove-AzureRmLoadBalancerInboundNatRuleConfig** cmdlet removes an inbound network address translation (NAT) rule configuration from an Azure load balancer.

 ## EXAMPLES